Scholarships

 View Form

-Available to one undergraduate, graduate, or doctoral student, or practicing educator dedicated to leadership and service in KDP.
+Available to two undergraduate, graduate, or doctoral students, or practicing educators dedicated to leadership and service in KDP.

 The essay prompt (no more than 750 words, 3,800 characters) is: "What are your professional and personal reasons for seeking leadership and service opportunities in KDP?
 How have your academic program(s) and experiences prepared you for such an endeavor?"